 Active Objects, Surfaces and Zones

-Exploring the potential of luminous surfaces, interactive controls, and digital content for retail applications
+Exploring the potential of luminous surfaces, interactive controls, and digital content for retail applications: 20+ years ago!

-Beyond the final thesis document, I would like to expand on the context, content and relevance of the research.
+I won’t repeat the content in the thesis document – but let’s explore the context, content and relevance of the research.
 Here goes….

 Part I: Preface – The Story of My Thesis